simonneutert/simonneutert.github.io/posts/2026-09-27-deno-nbb-repo.md

 - **Lib style:** the entry point starts nbb, looks up the vars you listed and exports them under their JavaScript names.
 With the `.d.ts` file next to it, TypeScript folks `import { greet } from "jsr:@your-scope/greet/lib"` as if it were written in TypeScript.
+Because nbb probes the filesystem on load, consumers need `--allow-read` or `--ignore-read`.
 Just make sure your exported functions take and return plain JavaScript values.

 If this reminds you of shadow-cljs's `:esm` target, that is on purpose.
 Then it is only `deno publish` away from JSR.